Nitrokey/nethsm/docs/developer-documentation.md

 * Of the FPF bits, byte 4 must be set to `0x78` (all three occurences).
   Difference to profile 5: FACB not set.

-###### 2. Store the OEM Key hash
+###### 2. Store the OEM Key Hash

-The Hash of the dummy OEM Key must be stored at offsets `0x90`, `0x120` and `0x1B0`.
+The hash of the dummy OEM Key must be stored at offsets `0x90`, `0x120` and `0x1B0`.
 If the OEM Key has been changed, you need to re-calculate the hash.
-The easiest way to do that is to build coreboot in the builder container, and then
+The easiest way to do that is to build Coreboot in the builder container and then
 execute:

 ```